upperstream/packer-templates/openbsd/openbsd-7.6/README.md

-# Packer templates for OpenBSD 7.6 snapshot
+# Packer templates for OpenBSD 7.6

 Templates to create Vagrant boxes for OpenBSD 7.6 (amd64, i386, and arm64).